klaviyo/klaviyo-swift-sdk/README.md

 </details>

 * Test your rich push notifications
-  * Any push notifications tester like apple official [push notification console](https://developer.apple.com/notifications/push-notifications-console/) or a third party software such as [this](https://github.com/onmyway133/PushNotifications).
+  * Any push notifications tester like Apple's official [push notification console](https://developer.apple.com/notifications/push-notifications-console/) or a third party software such as [this](https://github.com/onmyway133/PushNotifications).
   * A push notification payload that resembles what Klaviyo would send to you.
 The below payload should work as long as the image is valid:

     ```json